Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Photograph by Pixabay.

 On a societal level, plaintiffs’ lawyers can also use their skills to hold powerful parties accountable.
-When the actions of a person, corporation, nonprofit, or government organization causes harm to a large number of people, plaintiffs’ attorneys may represent them in a class action or a mass tort.
-This not only allows the people harmed to receive some compensation, but also discourages these organizations from committing the same harmful actions in the future.
+When the actions of a person, corporation, nonprofit, or government organization cause harm to a large number of people, plaintiffs’ attorneys may represent them in a class action or a mass tort.
+This not only allows the people harmed to receive some compensation but also discourages these organizations from committing the same harmful actions in the future.

 Wallace Miller: Your plaintiff lawyers

 We know that you have many options when considering a legal claim.
-Our passionate group of attorneys and professionals have dedicated their careers to pursuing challenging cases and fighting on behalf of consumers, individuals, classes of people, and small businesses against some of the largest companies in the world.
+Our passionate attorneys and professionals have dedicated their careers to pursuing challenging cases and fighting on behalf of consumers, individuals, classes of people, and small businesses against some of the largest companies in the world.

 The attorneys at Wallace Miller have more than 75 years of cumulative experience in the law and have won millions in recovery and settlements.
 Our firm is nationally recognized, and we are frequently appointed by federal and state courts to serve in leadership positions.
 Most importantly, we are committed to obtaining justice for each and every one of our clients.

-If you think you may have a claim against a business, corporation, organization, or any other group, or would like to discuss your options, reach out to our firm today at 312-261-6193 or fill out our online questionnaire for a free and confidential assessment in minutes.
+If you think you may have a claim against a business, corporation, organization, or any other group or would like to discuss your options, reach out to our firm today at (312) 261-6193 or fill out our online questionnaire for a free and confidential assessment in minutes.

 Tell Us Your Story